rust-unofficial/patterns/src/patterns/creational/builder.md

 Can be used for one-liner initialisation as well as more complex construction.

-When the target struct is updated with new fields, the builder can be updated to leave client code correct without changes.
+When you add new fields to the target struct, you can update the builder to leave client code backwards compatible.

 ## Disadvantages